Spring Japan: Fleet development

 Spring Airlines Japan took delivery of its first aircraft, a Boeing 737-800, on 17 July 2013.
 Although Spring Airlines uses Airbus A320 aircraft, the 737 was chosen for its Japanese subsidiary due to Boeing's greater popularity among Japanese airlines and the relative ease of finding 737-qualified pilots.

 In November 2022, Japan Airlines announced it had ordered 3 Airbus A321P2F freighters starting in spring 2024.
-The aircraft are to be operated by Spring Japan in partnership with the Japanese courier Yamato Transport.
+The aircraft are to be operated by Spring Japan in partnership with Yamato Holdings, which owns the Japanese courier Yamato Transport.
 The start of these services was prompted by the Japanese government restricting truck driver's yearly overtime to 960hrs, going into effect in spring 2024.
 The first aircraft, JA81YA, was delivered on November 6, 2023, in Yamato Transport's livery.
 All 3 freighters are to wear the Yamato livery.